-Our method could be extended to deal with partial overlap of searched strips, but we do not develop that extension in this paper.
-We present a framework that could be extended by others in this, and other ways.
+Our method could be extended to deal with partial overlap of searched strips.
+We do not develop that extension in this paper, but our methodology constitutes a framework in which this could be addressed in future work.

-Similarly, we have not investigated optimal strategies, but our framework provides the tools that others can use to investigate this.
+Similarly, we have not yet investigated optimal strategies, but this is very much of interest.
+Our framework provides the tools needed to investigate this.
 In page 5 you state that “we use a hidden Markov model formulation of the likelihood” – but it seems rather obscure what this means at this point since you’ve not defined what the states might be?
 It will become obvious later, but still…

 We have changed the wording as follows: